daily-demos/sieve-demos/README.md

-## Filler word removal with AI
+## Sieve AI Processing of Daily Video Call Recordings

-This demo enables developers to remove filler words like "um" and "ah", also known as disfluencies, from their videos.
-You can either upload an MP4 of your choice to process or automatically retrieve Daily recordings from your domain to work on.
+This demo provides three sample use cases for applying cloud-based AI functions from Sieve on Daily video call recordings.

 ## Running the demo locally